 - The bending strength of Douglas Fir is 12,400 psi

 Douglas Fir can bear a high amount of force when it is stretched.
 Plus, it is lightweight.
-Therefore, Douglas Fir has superior strength to weight ratio.
+Therefore, Douglas Fir has superior strength-to-weight ratio.

 Douglas Fir is equipped with strong fibers that make it resistant to physical impacts.
 This is why Douglas Fir is popular in heavy-duty flooring due to its good resistance and high strength.